2020-21 Fantasy Basketball Rankings (Updated!)

 My apologies to LeBron James.
 This will be the first year I remember having him ranked outside the top 10 but as he said after winning the Championship, this is now Anthony Davis’s team.
 Expect the shortened offseason to impact veteran players who had long playoff runs and are unlikely to go through back-to-back sets.
 That being said, James still gets the 12th nod which makes him the last number one anchor for a 12-team league…so just the kind of underdog story he needs to keep striving.

 The sky’s the limit for 21-year-old Luka Dončić who took the NBA by storm last season nearly averaging a triple-double with a 28.8/9.4/8.8 line.
 He improved on those numbers in the postseason averaging 31.0/9.8/8.7 almost dismantling the Clippers by himself.
-He is the big riser in my 2020-21 Fantasy Basketball Rankings as he shoots up all the way to the number three spot.
+He is the big riser in my 2020-21 Fantasy Basketball Rankings as he shoots up all the way to the number two spot.
 30/10/10 numbers don’t grow on trees and there’s room for more as he continues to improve FG and FT percentages.

 Recency bias always plays a big factor in the following season’s rankings.
 This is why many have Stephen Curry behind the 8-ball with just a 5-game season last year.
 Let’s not overthink and draft the 2-time MVP with confidence.
 Curry averaged 33.5 ppg in the final two playoff series with Durant out of the picture.
 It is back to being his team.